 Future Implications

 In the future, researchers should recognize the potential positive impact of cultural connectedness on the mental and physical health outcomes of Native/Indigenous individuals (Masotti et al., 2023).
-Non-indigenous researchers must be aware of and engage in tailoring and introducing evidence-based practices grounded in the Native American cultures to strengthen cultural bonds and contribute to cultural reclamation (Masotti et al., 2023).
+Non-Indigenous researchers must be aware of and engage in tailoring and introducing evidence-based practices grounded in the Native American cultures to strengthen cultural bonds and contribute to cultural reclamation (Masotti et al., 2023).
 Suffice it to say that it is fundamental to incorporate an awareness of the historical context of Native Americans into interactions between clients and nurses.

 Ultimately, incorporating the tenets of Leininger's transcultural nursing theory into practice can help healthcare providers, specifically PMHNPs, incessantly evaluate their cultural prejudices, understand, and respect the diverse cultural predispositions of patients, and advocate for culturally responsive care at the workplace.
 Outstandingly, culturally competent nurses uphold patients' values, achieve optimal patient outcomes, foster health equity, advocate for their patients, and deliver top-notch care to their sundry patient populations.